frabjous/open-guide-typesetting-framework/doc/usage.md

 What files are created during this process depends once again on the [configuration](./configuration.md).
 Typically they will be the same file-types as were produced during the proofs stage, possibly with some post-processing done such as file-size or linearization optimizations.
 The framework can be configured to create a `.zip` file containing all the production files together, which will be listed for download first if created.
-If any of the produced files are plain-text files, a link will be added to view/extract them directly in the publication block.
+If any of the produced files are plain-text `.txt` files, a link will be added to view/extract them directly in the publication block.
 There they can be copied to the clipboard, which can be useful for things like extracting an abstract or references list.

 ## Archiving and Unarchiving Documents

-Documents no longer being worked on can be archived by clicking the archive button on the top right of each listing.
+Documents no longer being worked on can be archived by clicking the archive button on its listing in the current assignments page.
 They will still be available under the "archived" section and can be "unarchived" in a similar manner.
-Proofs can only be viewed for current documents, but even old proof sets will become available again if a project is unarchived.
-The main purpose of archiving is simply to make it easier to find the currently relevant documents.
+The main purpose of archiving is to make it easier to find the currently relevant documents by shortening the list shown.

 ## Other Documentation